Skipton mortgage customer ratings

 Which? analysis has found that Skipton Building Society offers more cheap mortgages than the average lender.

-The average number of times a lender made it into a table was 14, while Skipton featured 66 times.
+The average number of times a lender made it into a table was 15, while Skipton featured an impressive 38 times.
 (Data source: Moneyfacts.)

 Interest rates on Skipton mortgages

-When we checked in July 2018, most mortgages from Skipton were fixed-rate deals, meaning your interest rate is guaranteed to stay the same for a set number of years.
-Fixed-rate mortgages were available for two, three, five or seven years.
+When we checked in September 2019, most mortgages from Skipton were fixed-rate deals, meaning your interest rate is guaranteed to stay the same for a set number of years.
+Fixed-rate mortgages were available for two, five, seven or 10 years.

 How much could I borrow from Skipton?